Noovolari/leapp/packages/cli/scopes/session.md

 ## `leapp session current`

-Provides info about the current active session for a selected profile (if no profile is provided it uses default profile)
+Provides info about the current active session for a selected profile (if no profile is provided, it uses the profile default)

 ```
 USAGE